After the Diagnosis

 When you are dealing with a life-threatening condition, you need to have confidence in your medical team and treatment choices.
 Seeking a second opinion from a qualified institution is a good way to ensure you feel well prepared for the journey ahead.
 Click here to read more about getting a second opinion.

-To identify potential institutions for second opinions, contact the ABTA CareLine at (800) 886-2282 or ABTAcares@abta.org to request a Physician Resource List.
+To identify potential institutions for second opinions, contact the ABTA CareLine at (800) 886-2282 or ABTAcares@abta.org.

 Your doctors may suggest that your child be enrolled in a clinical trial.
 Clinical trials offer patients access to the newest therapies while they are being developed.
 The ABTA can help you better understand clinical trials.
 The ABTA’s Clinical Trials brochure has a wealth of information to assist parents who want to better understand the risks and benefits of clinical trials, patient rights and protections in a trial and more.